GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/http-api.md

 GreptimeDB supports the `X-Greptime-Timezone` header in HTTP requests.
 It is used to specify the timezone for the current SQL query.

-For example, the following request uses the timezone `+1:00` for the query:
+For example, the following request uses the time zone `+1:00` for the query:

 ```bash
 curl -X POST \